KomodoPlatform/NotaryNodes/notarynodes/peer2cloud/Readme.md

 # WHO is PUNGOio

-* Pungoio has rebranded from Peer2Cloud candidate in late 2018
+* [Pungoio](https://pungo.io) / - has rebranded from Peer2Cloud candidate in late 2018

 * Pungoio is a Komodo-born blockchain project that focus on ease of use and onboarding of users to Crypto Revolution.

 * Pungoio is developing several user friendly products tightly integrated to Pungo Wallet.
 An open source wallet that we created based on Agama mobile.
-Check them out on https://pungo.app
+Check it out on https://pungo.app - available on Google Play, Web and iOS.

 * Pungo has established several companies where different services are based: in Gibraltar, Romania, Georgia and Central america.

+* Pungo has a Participation Reward Program to encourage participating in Notary Node Elections.
+Check it out in next section!

 # 2019 ELECTION:

-*
+* On 14th April Komodo will Airdrop VOTE tokens to KMD holders.
+For each 1 KMD in your wallet you will get 1 VOTE.
+You can support us by sending votes to the following adddress:

+* VOTE PUNGOCLOUD SH CANDIDACY send your VOTES to: RSARbjjXcav4PLJTLSLDGwuec9C9kMJfWj

+# PARTICIPATION REWARD PROGRAM 2019

+* All voters will receive PUNGO token monthly as rewards directly to their voting wallets.

+* 20% of Mining Rewards will go to our PungoToken Buyback fund.
+Funds reserved to buyback PUNGO tokens in the future to token holders.

+* We accumulate part of our Revenues to the Public Buyback Fund.
+You can check it live at [PungoToken](https://pungotoken.com)

+* How monthly reward will be calculated: 20% of KMD mined / Buy-back in USD price of PUNGO published "live" in our page * 0.5 = amount of PUNGO that will be distributed monthly among VOTERS.

+* The only requirement to get PUNGO bought back PUNGO companies is that holder has > 100 USD worth of it and to pass KYC verification.
+Alternatively, PUNGO will start to be traded and used in some of our products during 2019.

 # 2018 ACHIEVEMENTS